justinhjy1004/jekyll-gitbook/README.md

 permalink: /
 ---

-I intend to have this page as a way to showcase my professional life, but also to document my life, at least for things that I am ready to share.
+I intend to have this page as a "portfolio" of my professional life, but also to document my personal one, at least for things that I am ready to share.

 I hope to continue and maintain this website.
 I love learning, sharing, reading and exploring the world.
 Though this sounds like a LinkedIn post, they are nevertheless true.
 They don't define my entirety, nor do I know how to define myself, but I think it does cover quite a few bases.